A Long Long Time for Linda Ronstadt

 “I’ve thought about it a lot, especially as I get nearer to 35.
 I like children a whole lot, but that’s not a good enough reason.
 The only reason to have children is because you want them more than anything else and if I get to that point, I won’t care if I’m married or not.
 I’d prefer to be with the kids’ father, because I think that would multiply the enjoyment and the richness of the experience geometrically, but I don’t think it would be impossible to do it alone.”

 In December 1990 at age 44, Linda Ronstadt adopted a baby girl, daughter Mary Clementine, and moved her home base from San Francisco (where she’d moved to in the 80’s) to Tucson, Arizona to raise her family.
 In 1994 Ronstadt adopted another infant, son Carlos Ronstadt.
-Linda Ronstadt alternated between homes in San Francisco and Tucson for several years before moving back to live full time in San Francisco with her teenage children in 2005, when she was 55+.
+Linda Ronstadt alternated between homes in San Francisco and Tucson for several years before moving back to live full time in the San Francisco Bay area with her teenage children in 2005, when she was 55+.

 Linda Ronstadt’s first album in the 1990’s to gather her (3) Billboard Top 100 chart hit singles was 1989’s Cry Like a Rainstorm, Howl Like the Wind, and included these 3 Aaron Neville duets – Don’t Know Much with Aaron Neville, written by Barry Mann, Cynthia Weil and Tom Snow, that went to #2 and won the Grammy for Best Pop Vocal Performance by a Duo or Group with Vocal in 1989.